Francis Suarez: Republican Party politics; relationship with Trump administrations

-During the second Trump administration, Suarez has given strong praise to Trump.
+During the second Trump administration, Suarez gave strong praise to Trump.
 In September 2025, Suarez joined Trump in the Oval Office for the announcement of Trump's plans to host the 2026 G20 Summit at the Trump National Doral Miami golf resort.
 At the November 2025 American Business Forum event in Miami, Suarez presented Trump with a golden key to the city, with keys the city also being presented by Suarez at the same event to soccer star Lionel Messi and Argentinian president Javier Milei.

+Private sector activities while mayor

+As mayor, Suarez took several new private sector jobs, resulting in his personal wealth growing substantially as mayor.
+When Suarez entered office as mayor, he was in personal debt.
+However, by the end of his mayoralty, he had risen out of his debts and raised his personal net worth to $5.3 million.
+While mayor, Suarez travelled abroad extensively, making frequent visits to the Middle East for private business, fostering personal rapport powerful movers and shakers such as US president Donald Trump, Saudi crown prince Mohammed bin Salman, and billionaire Jeff Bezos.
+His frequent travel outside of the city attracted criticism.